OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/performance/inline-css-style.md

 # Inline CSS style

-CSS style is defined as an extended property of a screen element.
+CSS style is defined as an attribute in the properties of a screen element.

 ## Impact